puffinthefish/space-cowboys/session 4/HOLDING CELLS.md

 lemon goes with morrigan
 hydro goes with tazer

 As you hit the concrete floor, you suddenly notice that the sound from outside seems to be muffled.
+The guard with the circle-head leaves, but the other stands outside in the hallway, keycard stuffed into their pocket.